Himanshigupta1624/Ecommerce-sales/README.md

 ## Getting Started

 1. **Download or Clone the Repository**: Download or clone the repository containing the Power BI project files to your local machine.
 2. **Connect Data Source**: Connect Power BI Desktop to your e-commerce sales data source.
-You may need to import tables or write SQL queries to extract the required data.
 3. **Edit Reports**: Customize the existing reports or create new reports based on your specific requirements.
 You can modify visualizations, add filters, or create calculated columns and measures as needed.